Ballybay: Sport

 Ballybay has a strong tradition in Gaelic games, with its local GAA club, Ballybay Pearse Brothers.
 The club was founded in 1906 and competes in both county and provincial competitions.
 Its home ground, Pearse Park, is located on the outskirts of the town and serves as a hub for local sporting activities.

 Since 1935, Ballybay Pearse Brothers have claimed the Monaghan Senior Football Championship title on nine occasions.
 Their most recent victory came in 2022.
 As of November 2019, three Ballybay players were members of the Monaghan senior football panel.

 In popular culture

-Holly Johnson, singer and songwriter from the band Frankie Goes To Hollywood, has familial roots in Ballybay through the McGloughlin side of his family.

 Folk musician Tommy Makem penned a lighthearted song titled “In the Town of Ballybay,” celebrating the town’s charm with humour and wit.
 This song remains a well-loved piece in Irish traditional music circles.

 The Jackson family of Ballybay were historically associated with the United Irishmen movement.
 One notable figure, James Jackson, fled to the United States after the failed rebellion and became a politician and owner of the Forks of Cypress plantation.
 He is an ancestor of the acclaimed author Alex Haley and is a central figure in Haley’s book Queen: The Story of an American Family, which was later adapted into the miniseries Alex Haley’s Queen.